ossamasgr/MLops-DigtRe/read/README.md

 ##### **Functionality**

 [ML]-Train-Evaluate-Register :

     [ML]-Train-Evaluate-Register :
-    - Creates and Publish Azure ML Pipeline [More About AML Pipeline]()
+    - Creates and Publish Azure ML Pipeline[More About AML Pipeline]()
     - Triggers the Pipeline and waits for it to finish
     - Generates Artifacts if new model was registered
     - Ask for approval
     - Delete AML compute

 ![image](https://user-images.githubusercontent.com/59144753/196893429-e63adb49-6fb4-4244-9bda-3200bccb1396.png)
 ![image](https://user-images.githubusercontent.com/59144753/196893156-ef8d2e75-ddab-4ffb-9a66-93547ce336fb.png)

 ##### **Triggers**

 [ML]-Train-Evaluate-Register Pipeline Can be triggered :

 - Manually
 - Automatically after [ML]-[Extract-Prepare] completion

 ---